Our Team

 Owner & Founder

-Founded in 2008, Silver Age helps families find the best in-home care, independent & assisted living communities, memory care, and adult family homes the Greater Seattle area has to offer.
+Silver Age helps locate reliable in-home care, independent living, assisted living, memory care, and adult family home providers in Greater Seattle.

-It all began for owner Abby Durr when she had the privilege of caring for her grandpa Sam.
-Being by his side during his final months altered her course in life.
-“I lived next door and didn’t have my own family yet, so I got to wash him, hold his hand, hear his life’s regrets, and navigate his end-of-life care with his 5 daughters.
-It was one of the most fulfilling and rewarding things I’ve ever been a part of.”
+It all began for founder Abby Durr while caring for her grandfather.
+“I lived next door and didn’t have my own family yet, so I got to wash him, sit with him and hold his hand, and help navigate his end-of-life care.”

 Abby’s caregiving journey continued at a local assisted living and memory care community.
-Helping to open the doors at Spiritwood Assisted Living and Memory Care, Abby recalls when the first resident, Betty moved in.
-She would tell everyone she was the first resident.
-“Before long we had 92 residents and I loved knowing each person’s story and the details of their care.”
-During her years at Spiritwood, as a caregiver, care coordinator, and marketing director, Abby learned of the important role that referral agencies play in providing appropriate continuity of care for senior citizens and felt called to help people in this way.
+She recalls when the first resident moved in, proudly telling everyone she was the first resident.
+“Before long, we had 92 residents.
+Learning each person’s story and meeting their needs was so fulfilling.”
+During her years as care coordinator and marketing director, Abby learned about referral agencies and felt called to help people in this way.

-Background: Prior to founding Silver Age, Abby worked as a certified nursing assistant (NAC), Care Coordinator, and Community Relations Director at a local assisted living & memory care community.
-This gives her a critical eye when evaluating care providers.
-She knows what it takes to staff and run places well.
+Background: Prior to founding Silver Age, Abby worked as a certified nursing assistant (NAC), Care Coordinator, and Community Relations Director.
+This gives her an eye for the care levels, staffing, and management of facilities.
 Abby graduated from Seattle Pacific University with a BA in Sociology, and received her Nursing Assistant training at Bellevue Community College.

-Interests: Gardening, hiking, be outside with her kids, and keeping her caregiving skills fresh.
+Interests: Gardening, hiking, being outside with her family, and keeping her caregiving skills fresh.
 She and the team recently completed training to become certified Dementia Consultants through Positive Approach to Care.

 Causes Abby loves: The Alzheimer’s Association and NAMI, the National Alliance on Mental Illness.